Rodney Santos: Coaching career

 Santos served as part of San Sebastian's coaching staff.
 He entered the Stags coaching staff after coach Topex Robinson returned to the team for a second spell as coach in 2013.
 In 2015, he was officially named head coach of the Stags, replacing Robinson.
 He also coached the PBA D-League team, ATC Livermarin.
+The Stags finished the season in 7th place, off the playoff positions.
+Santos was replaced by Edgar Macaraya in 2016.
+Santos then became a part of Bo Perasol's coaching staff at UP.
+In 2022, Santos joined former Ginebra teammate Bal David at UST.
+UST finished last, losing 13 consecutive games after winning its season opener; David resigned, Santos then manned practices until Pido Jarencio was appointed as new coach.